eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

    for details on how to structure the XML profiles.

 2. **Load the XML Profiles File**:
-    Click on the *File -> Initialize DDS Monitor with Profile* button in the *Fast DDS Monitor* application menu.
+    Click on the *File -> Initialize DDS Monitor with Profile* button in the *DDS Monitor* application menu.

 3. **Upload the XML File**:
    In the dialog that appears, select the XML file you prepared in step 1.